hu-macsy/lama_old/scai/lama/doc/Vector.rst

 Expressions
 -----------

 Having vectors and scalars (as ``Scalar`` or value) you can perform vector addition, substraction and scaling with a scalar in text-book syntax.
 We have implemented the expressions to a maximal length of the form:

 .. code-block:: c++

     v_z = s_alpha * v_x + s_beta * v_y;

-All specialization of this form (e.g. alpha = 1, beta = 0) are valid expressions:
+All specialization of this form (e.g. s_alpha = 1, s_beta = 0) are valid expressions:

 .. code-block:: c++